The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 4.2.
 The focus on the female dual sexual strategy misses the male’s counterpart

-Rollo Tomassi describes the dualistic female dating strategy of seeking genes from strong men and resources from weak men (AKA: alpha fucks, beta bucks).
+Rollo Tomassi focuses on the dualistic female dating strategy (AKA: alpha fucks, beta bucks).

-But he fails to see -or mention- that men use the exact same dual strategy (see Wright, 1994).
+But he fails to see -or mention- that men also have a dual strategy (Wright, 1994).

 The male dual strategy is this: